Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Introduction

-A self-adjoint regular operator $A$ has compact resolvent if and only if $(A+i)\inv$ is a compact operator.
-Such an operator has a discrete real spectrum.
+A self-adjoint regular operator $A$ has compact resolvent if and only if $(A+i)\inv$ is compact; in this case $A$ has a discrete real spectrum.

-\sub{Homotopy type.} It is a classical result of Atiyah and J\"anich \cite{Atiyah} that the space $\BF(H)$ of bounded Fredholm operators is a classifying space for the functor $K^0$.
-It can be easily seen that in the Riesz topology both $\RF(H)$ and $\RK(H)$ have the same homotopy type as $\BF$.
-In contrast with that, the homotopy type of the spaces $\RF(H)$ and $\RK(H)$ equipped with the \textit{graph} topology remained unknown for a long time.
+\sub{Homotopy type.} It is a classical result of Atiyah and J\"anich \cite{Atiyah} that the space $\BF$ of bounded Fredholm operators\footnote{ We will often omit mention of $H$ in order to simplify notations.} is a classifying space for the functor $K^0$.
+It can be easily seen that in the Riesz topology both $\RF$ and $\RK$ have the same homotopy type as $\BF$.
+In contrast with that, the homotopy type of the spaces $\RF$ and $\RK$ equipped with the \emph{graph} topology remained unknown for a long time.

-In 2003 Joachim \cite{Jo} showed, using results of \cite{BJS}, that these spaces are classifying spaces for the functor $K^0$, similar to the bounded case.
+In 2003 Joachim \cite{Jo} showed, using results of \cite{BJS}, that $\gR_F$ and $\gR_K$ are classifying spaces for the functor $K^0$, similar to the bounded case.
 He also proved the $K^1$-analog of this result for regular self-adjoint operators.
 Moreover, he proved these results in a more general situation, for the Hilbert module $H_A=A\otimes H$ over a unital $C^*$-algebra $A$ (the Hilbert space case corresponds to $A=\CC$).

 However, Joachim's proofs are based on a fairly advanced machinery of Kasparov KK-theory, even in the case $A=\CC$.
 In this paper we give a transparent proof of this particular case of Joachim's results.
 Moreover, we show that natural maps between these spaces of unbounded operators and classical spaces of bounded operators representing $K$-theory are homotopy equivalences, the embedding $\B_F\hookto\RF$ being one example.